For her 11th birthday, quickly approaching on Sept. 26, Evelyn Harbeson of Ellendale said she just wanted one thing.

 The Safe Haven team dreamt big, having plans to start a Pet Food Pantry that would assist struggling pet owners to feed their animals, a Life Preserver Dog Program that would transport animals from the Kent County SPCA into Safe Haven’s no-kill community, emergency medical care services for treatment of disease or injury, and a spay and neuter program to help cover the cost of these procedures for financially strapped families.
 Of course they also had their eye on the Kent County and Sussex County dog control contracts, held at the time by the Kent County SPCA.

-Page 2 of 5 - Safe Haven began moving animals into its facility in April 2012, and secured contracts with various local private kennels to house the influx of dogs it began to experience.
+Safe Haven began moving animals into its facility in April 2012, and secured contracts with various local private kennels to house the influx of dogs it began to experience.

 Dog control contract